 Keep towels, toys, treats, familiar objects, fresh water, and your pets’ favorite food (it’s best to try and avoid any unwelcome digestive surprises).
 Keep documentation and medication in a dry, secure, vacuum-sealed plastic bag – you may also want to invest in a pet first aid kit and keep it in their bag as well.

 Update Collar and ID Tags

-Be sure your pet is wearing an updated collar and ID tag on the day of the move that includes your full name, best phone number to reach you at and updated address.
-If your pet has been micro-chipped it is important that the microchip has your up to date contact information including your new address.
+Be sure your pet is wearing an updated collar and ID tag on the day of the move that includes your full name, the best phone number to reach you at, and updated address.
+If your pet has been micro-chipped the microchip must have up-to-date contact information including your new address.
 You can update your details by contacting the pet microchip registry that your pet is enrolled in through their website or directly by phone.
 If your pet has not been micro-chipped that is something to seriously consider in terms of their general safety and well-being.

 On Moving Day

 Create a creature’s comfort zone that is isolated from the chaos of the move.
 Assign one room to remain quiet and comfortable for your pet that is equipped with all of their immediate needs.
 Keep this room closed and even put a “Do Not Disturb” sign on the door.
 Alert your movers to your pets’ situation – any professional, reputable moving company will be familiar with this scenario and respectfully accommodate your wishes to reduce the stress of the moving process on your pet.

 Once you have finally arrived at your new home the first thing you should do before allowing your pet to roam free and explore is scanned the room to make sure nothing dangerous has been left on the floor such as broken glass, live wires, open cans of paint, mouse traps, etc.